 ZipBooks vs Wave Essential Elements of Accounting Software

 Not all freelancers have a finance and accounting background, yet functions like billing, payments, and tracking expenses are an integral part of a freelancer’s life.
-Hence, they need intuitive and easy-to-use software to tackle their day-to-day accounting needs.
+Hence, they need intuitive and easy-to-use freelance accounting software to tackle their day-to-day accounting needs.
 For a start, both ZipBooks and Wave are viable free-to-use alternatives to QuickBooks.

 Before we get into evaluating ZipBooks vs Wave, let’s look at both platforms on two basic elements, ease of use and access to core functions.